-The Concept2 Model series are at the pinnacle of all the home rowers and the yardstick to which every other home rowing machine should be rated against.
+The Concept2 Model series is at the pinnacle of all the home rowers and the yardstick against which every other home rowing machine should be rated.

 Priced at over $1000 the Concept2 Model Rowers are by no means cheap, but they tick the right boxes in every category, which makes them one of the best value home workout machines in the world.

 Concept2 Indoor Rowers

 - Easily separates into two pieces for storage